 Note: God is our Teacher who has taught us how to remember Him in all our circumstances.

 [2:251] So they defeated them by God’s leave and David killed Goliath; and God gave him the kingship, the wisdom, and taught him (wa’allamahu) what He willed.
 If God had not repelled some people of others, the earth would have seriously been corrupted.
 But God has bestowed infinite grace upon the people.

 Note: God had taught whomever and whatever He willed.

 [2:282] O you who believe, when you contract with one another a debt for a fixed term, then you shall write it.
 And let a scribe write with impartiality.
 And a scribe shall not refuse to write as God has taught him (‘allamahu).
 So let him write and let the one who is to repay dictates and let him fear God, his Lord and not to diminish anything from it.
 Then if the one who is to repay is not knowledgeable, or weak or cannot dictate, then his guardian shall dictate with impartiality.
 And have two witnesses from among your men.
 And if there are not two men, then a man and two women whom you accept as witnesses that one of the two errs, then the other of the two will remind the other one of the two.
 And the witnesses should not refuse when they are called.
 And do not feel tired as you write its term whether small or large.
 That is more just with God and better for evidence and better that you do not have any doubt, except that be a transaction done on the spot among you, then there is no sin on you not to write it.
 And have witnesses when you deal with business transaction.
 Neither scribe nor witness shall be harmed, and if you do, then indeed, it is a sin for you, and you shall fear God.
-And God teaches you (wa-yu’allimukumu) and God is aware of all things.
+And God teaches you (wa-yu’allimukumu) and God is Knower of everything.